bdqnghi/bdqnghi.github.io/index.md

 More details about the projects I am working on can be found [here](/research/).

 ## News
-- **May-2019**: Our paper "Learning Cross-Language API Mappings with Little Knowledge" has been accepted as full paper at <a href="https://esec-fse19.ut.ee/" target="_blank">IEEE/ACM The 27th ACM Joint European Software Engineering Conference and Symposium on the Foundations of Software Engineering (ESEC/FSE), Tallinn, Estonia, 2019.</a> See you all at Tallinn :).
+- **May-2019**: Our paper "Learning Cross-Language API Mappings with Little Knowledge" has been accepted as a full paper at <a href="https://esec-fse19.ut.ee/" target="_blank">Research Track, FSE 2019, Tallinn, Estonia.</a> See you all at beautiful Tallinn :).
 - **Feb-2019**: My paper "Towards Zero Knowledge Learning for Cross Language API Mappings" has been accepted at <a href="https://2019.icse-conferences.org/track/icse-2019-ACM-Student-Research" target="_blank">ACM Student Research Competition Track (SRC), ICSE 2019, Montreal, Canada,</a>.
 - **Nov-2018**: Our paper "Bilateral Dependency Neural Networks for Cross-Language Algorithm Classification" has been accepted at <a href="https://saner2019.github.io/" target="_blank">Research Track, SANER 2019, Hangzhou, China</a>.
 - **Feb-2018**: Our paper "Hierarchical Learning of Cross-Language Mappings through Distributed Vector Representations for Code" has received the <a href="https://www.icse2018.org/info/awards" target="_blank"> ACM SIGSOFT Distinguished Paper Award</a>.